Skip to Main Content

 Timeline

-The proposal window opens on March 1, 2024, and closes April 1, 2024.
-Finalists will be notified and scheduled for in-person interviews by April 19, 2024.
-Final awards will be announced by May 1, 2024, and funding will be available by July 2, 2024 (due to Workday transition).
+The proposal window opens on February 1, 2025, and closes March 1, 2025.
+Finalists will be notified and scheduled for in-person interviews by March 14, 2025.
+Final awards will be announced by April 1, 2025, and funding will be available by July 1, 2025.
 Funding must be used within one academic year.
-Faculty awarded an MedNexus Research Innovation Fund grant will be eligible to submit for a future award two academic years after receipt of the initial award.
+Faculty awarded an MedNexus Research Innovation Fund grant are eligible to submit for funding to continue their work.

 Commitment